zqwei/explore_ephys_data/README.md

 * Spiking data is stored in an structure array named __ephysDataset__
 * sessionIndex: index of the session in which neuron was recorded.
 * nUnit       : index of the neuron(unit) in each recording session.
-* unit_yes_trial: spike rates in correct right-lick trial (contra-lateral behavior trial).
+* unit_yes_trial: spike rates in correct right-lick trial.
 Spikes were binned by 67 ms discretely in time.
-* unit_no_trial : spike rates in correct left-lick trial (ipsi-lateral behavior trial).
+* unit_no_trial : spike rates in correct left-lick trial.
 Spikes were binned by 67 ms discretely in time.
 * unit_yes_trial_index: trial index of each correct right-lick trial.
 * unit_no_trial_index : trial index of each correct left-lick trial.
 * unit_yes_trial_spk_time: timing of each spike in correct right-lick trials (sec).